 In terms of feel, these are the opposite to foam mattresses.
 Latex has a quicker response time and is very bouncy.
 So, if you’re not a fan of that hugging memory foam feel, this is your option.
+At the same time, latex is highly adaptive and helps with pressure redistribution.
+So, such mattresses can be an excellent solution for people who want effective tension relief without feeling overly hugged.
 Some latex models are 100% organic.
 Because latex usually has an open-cell structure that helps withdraw body heat evenly, mattresses made of this material sleep naturally cooler.

 The most significant drawbacks of latex beds for RVers are high price and heavy weight.

 These models combine different materials, e.g. latex, memory foam, and coils.
-This allows for better performance in all respects, starting from thermoregulation and up to pain and pressure relief.
-So, a hybrid bed will be a worthy choice when it comes to the level of comfort on the road, especially if you’re traveling long distance.
+This allows for better performance in all aspects, starting from thermoregulation and up to pain and pressure relief.
+So, a hybrid bed will be a worthy choice when it comes to the level of comfort on the road, especially if you’re traveling long distances.
 Keep in mind, though, that it will also cost more.

 Plus, in order to provide you with the best features of every material used, hybrid mattresses usually are comprised of at least 4 layers (and up to 8!).
 This means they are quite thick and heavy.

 This option will suit occasional travelers.
 Car air mattresses can be deflated when not used, so they won’t take up much space in your RV.
 They are usually firmer and not very comfortable, so be prepared for a sore back and other minor inconveniences the next morning.
 But again, if you’re an occasional camper, this might be a bed of choice for you.
 They are significantly cheaper than other mattresses.